lambdaclass/concrete/ROADMAP.md

 3. Stabilize `std.option` and `std.result`: `Option<T>`, `Result<T, E>`,
    construction, matching helpers,
    fallible chaining, ignored-result behavior, test helpers, and audit facts for fallible returns.
+Evaluate CONDITIONAL COPY for generic instantiations here (`Option<i32>` is Copy when the payload is Copy): it is the principled path that restores `if let`/`while let` on `Option<Copy>` — rejected by design under the linear `_` rule (see docs/OWNERSHIP_MODEL.md, decision 2026-07-01) — without bending that rule or adding variant-aware analysis.
 Include the small ergonomic floor before real workloads work around the canonical error types: `map_err`, `and_then`, `unwrap_or`, `ok_or`, and any `unwrap_or_else`/callback form that remains explicit about control flow and capabilities.
 If `?` gains conversion behavior, its